Viktorija-Alexeeva/DE-project/reproduce.md

 terraform plan
 terraform apply
 ```
-in gcp will be created new bucket 'airbnb-prices-bucket' and new dataset 'airbnb_prices_dataset'.
+in gcp will be created new bucket 'airbnb-prices-eu-bucket' and new dataset 'airbnb_prices_eu_dataset'.

 7. run Kestra (using docker-compose).
 in bash in /kestra: